remy/nexus/content/code.md

 int newlines = ((s-&gt;<b>spaceBefore</b>+s-&gt;<b>spaceAfter</b>) / s-&gt;paragraph-&gt;<b>lineHt</b>) + 1;
 for(i=0; i&lt;newlines; i++) OUTPUT('\n');</code></pre>

 Note that the List style does not define the list style indicator (bullet, number, etc.), as we do in CSS today.
 Instead, list styles are added by ParseHTML.h.
-Code in that file looks for "\n&lt;UL&gt;\n&lt;LI&gt;" to start a list, then "\n&lt;LI&gt;" to break up list items.
-It also specifies the starting text ("\267\t" – a dot then a tab character) which is added to each list item.
-So the indents of 100 pixels and 130 pixels in the styles are for the bullet point (dot) and then for the placement of the text.
+Code in that file looks for <code>\n&lt;UL&gt;\n&lt;LI&gt;</code> to start a list, then <code>\n&lt;LI&gt;</code> to break up list items.
+It also specifies the starting text (<code>\267\t</code> – a dot then a tab character) which is added to each list item.
+So the indents of 100 pixels and 130 pixels in the styles are essentially tab stops for the dot and then for the text.

 Our version of WorldWideWeb was missing code to apply styles to H4, H5, or H6, however by the time of Nexus, that code had been added.
 Likewise, PRE and FIXED appeared like normal text in WorldWideWeb but were correctly styled in Nexus.
-(FIXED was in the source code but the tag wasn't parsed -- it was only associated with styling.)
+(FIXED was in the source code but the tag wasn't parsed&mdash;it was only associated with styling.)

 ## Other Interesting Notes